My Apple Watch Told Me I Have Afib

 Does that mean that if the Apple Watch says I have an irregular rhythm… that I have Afib?

-The simple answer is… Not always.
+The simple answer is… not always.
 The watch could be wrong.
-If it detects Afib, what are the chances you do have it?
+If it detects AFib, what is the chance you do have it?

 The majority of people wearing an Apple Watch, have a very low risk of having atrial fibrillation – most owners are 55 or younger.
 In that group, the risk of having Afib is low.
 So, even if the apple watch is wrong only a small percent of time, what ends up happening is that the alerts by the watch will be wrong 45% of the time.
 This has been estimated by physician-scientist Sekar Kathiresan.